 • (For employees) If you are below 18 years of age, you must be accompanied by a parent or a legal guardian.

-Mediation is mainly conducted online, via the TADM Online Dispute Resolution (ODR) system.
-We may also use email, phone, and other communication tools (e.g. Microsoft Teams).
-Both of you will have equal opportunity to present your case with supporting documents and clarify the claim(s).
+Mediation is mainly conducted online, via the TADM eServices unless informed otherwise by the mediator.
+Both the employee and the employer will have equal opportunity to present their case with supporting documents and clarify the claim(s).

 If necessary, our mediators may: